s3inlc/HOLM/README.md

 ```
 to generate the 40, 16 and 32 hex new left list.

+You will be required to enter an API key from your Hashes.org account.
+It can be found on the settings page of your user account.

 To get the old lists, you just have to add the ```--old``` parameter.

 In case of errors, to increase the verbosity level, you can use ```-v```. ```-v 1``` for increased logging level and ```-v 2``` for the highest logging level.